 What is Personal Responsibility?

 We are responsible for our own lives.
 This idea is at the very heart of personal responsibility.
 Personal responsibility is the level of commitment people are willing to make in setting clear goals and taking full responsibility to achieve them.
-Personal Responsibility is the last scale in our Personal Responsibility Map, which is the core assessment of our goal setting and self-determination program.
+It is the last scale in our Personal Responsibility Map, which is the core assessment of our goal setting and self-determination program.
 The Personal Responsibility Scale encompasses all of the other areas.
 Combining the other eleven scales equals personal responsibility.

 PBIS and Personal Responsibility